satishdotpatel/satishdotpatel.github.io/_posts/2023-08-29-mitigate-ddos-using-fastnetmon-and-gobgp.markdown

 192.168.255.1 65001 1d 00:03:40 Establ      |        2         2
 ```

-You can inject /32 route manually using following command to test your null route functinality.
+You can inject /32 route manually using following command to test your null route functionality.

 ```
 $ gobgp global rib add -a ipv4 200.200.200.202/32 community 65000:666